 APRIL AT VERGE

 April 6 – April 29

-Melihat dari Jauh – Seeing from Afar is an exhibition and performance event that brings together six Australian female artists who each have personal connections to Indonesia.
+Woven is an exhibition and performance event that ties together the practices of six female Australian artists who each have personal connections to Indonesia.
 These connections exist through the artists having an Indonesian parent, being immersed in the culture and living part of their childhood in the archipelago, and living there more recently.
-The artists’ works explore the complexities of identity, memory, history and cross-cultural understanding on both personal and national levels and span installation, painting, collage, photography, video and sculpture.
+The artists’ works explore the complexities of history, identity, memory and cross-cultural understanding – on both personal and national levels – and span installation, performance, painting, collage, photography, video and sculpture.

 Side Gallery // Shireen Taweel :: Translated Roots

 This project was assisted by a grant from Arts NSW, an agency of the New South Wales Government and supported by the Visual Arts and Craft Strategy, an initiative of the Australian State and Territory Governments.
 The program is administered by the National Association for the Visual Arts (NAVA).

 Gallery 1 // Koji Ryui, Huseyin Sami & Brendan Van Hek :: Unlimited Support